How to Get Rid of Japanese Knotweed

 What is Japanese Knotweed?

 Japanese Knotweed is a non-native herbaceous perennial plant.
-Since the UK is not a natural ecosystem for knotweed, its natural enemies are not present, meaning that it can spread excessively and negatively impact ecosystems.
+Since the UK is not a natural ecosystem for knotweed, there aren't any natural enemies to help stop it excessively spreading and having a negative impact on local ecosystems.

 What Tools Do I Need to Remove Japanese Knotweed?